Handline Fishing is one of the most satisfying and fun ways to catch a fish.

 1. Find the perfect stick

-Fishing line can cut right through your hand if you catch a big enough fish, especially if you’re using braided fishing line like the kind we use in our survival and fishing kits.
+Fishing line can cut right through your hand if you catch a big enough fish, especially if you’re using braided fishing line like the kind we use in our survival kits.
 You’re going to need a stick, or something similar, to wrap your fishing line around.
 A sturdy stick about 10 inches long and at least 1 inch wide is ideal.

 2. Secure your fishing line to the stick